Category: Personal Growth

 In the thick of it, my husband was my anchor.
 He absorbed my anxiety without complaint, reminding me to breathe when my thoughts tangled into knots.
 Sometimes he listened.
 Sometimes he made me laugh.
 Always, he was there—steady, patient, grounding me when everything else felt like quicksand.

 My dad carried his own quiet strength.
-Despite long days, he drove the hour to see Mom four or five times a week with a gallon of 2% milk riding shotgun.
+He drove the hour to see Mom four or five times a week with a gallon of 2% milk riding shotgun.
 He’d take a swig now and then—old farmer habits die hard.
 One of my sisters often joined him, their conversations stretching across miles of highway.
 I joined when I could, and those drives became our therapy sessions.
 We talked about everything and nothing.
 Some days, silence said enough.
 His constancy humbled me—proof that love doesn’t always speak; sometimes it just keeps showing up.

 Ma, on her liquid diet—when she could eat—still managed to make everyone laugh.
 She rated her hospital broth like a food critic.
 Even from a hospital bed, she made humor feel like an act of defiance.